About the course

 Blazor offers .NET developers a framework to rival React, Angular, Vue et al, with the key benefit of being able to code high-performing web apps using C#.

-On our Blazor training course our expert .NET trainer will guide you through hands-on practical exercises to help you get ready to create and deploy well-optimised and secure client-side Blazor WebAssembly apps.
+On our Blazor training course our expert .NET trainer will guide you through hands-on practical exercises where you'll create and deploy well-optimised and secure client-side Blazor WebAssembly apps.

 - Blazor principles